Last updated: May 7, 2026

 A worked example.
 Take a daytime fire chart with Sun in Leo.
 Dorothean fire rulers are Sun (day), Jupiter (night), Saturn (participating).
 The Sun rules the first third of life: Leo Sun in its own domicile, in a day chart, in sect, conjunct the MC, signals an unobstructed start.
 Jupiter rules the middle: if Jupiter is in Pisces in the eleventh, that middle stretch keeps lifting.
 Saturn rules the end: if Saturn is retrograde in Aries (its fall) in the sixth, the late chapter turns into a long, hard subject.

-This is why Dorotheus called the triplicity lords the most decisive of the dignities.
+This is why Dorotheus gives triplicity lords so much interpretive work.
 They are not just strength scores.
-They are a chronological forecast already inside the dignity layer.
+In this technique, they also become a chronological map inside the dignity layer.

 Triplicity inside the dignity hierarchy

 Triplicity is one of the five essential dignities.
-The medieval point system, codified in Lilly and traced back through Bonatti and Al-Biruni, scores them like this:
+The medieval point system, preserved in medieval and Renaissance dignity tables, scores them like this:

 Triplicity sits in the middle.
 It is stronger than bound and decan, which means a planet with no domicile or exaltation can still be considered essentially dignified if it lands in the triplicity it rules in sect.
 This is the most common rescue case: a planet that looks weak by sign but holds a triplicity rulership and runs the chart anyway.